fsrs

 Args: source_dict: A dictionary representing an existing ReviewLog object.

-Returns: A ReviewLog object created from the provided dictionary.
+Returns: Self: A ReviewLog object created from the provided dictionary.

 5class State(IntEnum): 6 """ 7 Enum representing the learning state of a Card object.
 8 """ 9 10 Learning = 1 11 Review = 2 12 Relearning = 3